Mirko117/Mirko117/README.md

 - **Responsive Design**: Proficient in creating websites that perform flawlessly across all devices.
 - **HTML/CSS**: Skilled in writing clean, efficient, and maintainable code.
 - **JavaScript**: Experience in enhancing website functionality with custom JavaScript solutions.
+- **Python**: Proficient in using Python for backend and other programming tasks.
 - **Problem-Solving**: Adept at identifying issues and implementing effective solutions.

 ### 🌐 My Projects